XRPL-Lending-Network/network-wallet-core/docs/guide/frameworks/next.md

 # Next.js

-Integrate XRPL Connect into your Next.js application with the App Router.
+Integrate XRPL-Connect into your Next.js application with the App Router.

 ## Installation